 According to Martechadvisor interactive storytelling is the best marketing.
 It is true what they say.
 Stories are a human thing since the first day we started communicating.
 People don’t easily ignore that.

-Interactive marketing in way of storytelling decreases the boundary between the customer and producer.
+Interactive marketing by way of storytelling decreases the boundary between the customer and producer.
 It also makes it a lot easier for the customer to make its decisions.

-Interactive Marketing Strategy: How the CIA Recruited with a Puzzle Game
+Interactive Marketing Example 3: How the CIA Recruited with a Puzzle Game

 Ever heard of Cicada 3301?
 If not, you’re certainly not the only one.
 But this is not a case of bad marketing! you never heard of it because 99,99% of the people on this planet aren’t the target market.
 The CIA was looking for some very gifted encoders but there was only one small problem: Where do you find these if only 0.01% of the population has the skillset you need?